-In other words, when you put 4 – 5 kg weight of your massive head over your small and delicate neck at angle of 45 degree (i.e. when you look down on your phone for long period of time), its equivalent to placing 22kg stress on that neck.
-That’s the reason for your headache and backpain.
+In other words, when you put 4 – 5 kg weight of your massive head over your small and delicate neck at an angle of 45 degrees (i.e. when you look down on your phone for long period of time), it’s equivalent to placing 22kg stress on that neck.
+That’s the reason for your headache and back pain.

 Considering the research conducted by the Pew Research center in 2014, one can easily deduce the fact, how much part of our life this little plastic box occupies.
 See the infographics below, you will clearly notice that just to get rid of boredom, we compromise on our social life or don’t remember even the basic things in our life, and we tend to bow down before our phone.

 As to the numerous advantages, there are also numerous ways in which your cell phone affects your brain and body.
 Here are some of them:

 As you probably know that our body tends to follow a specific biological clock which is in synchrony with the sun and it’s called the circadian rhythm.
 In simpler terms, our body secretes different hormones during different times of the day.
 That’s why you feel refreshed and energetic during the daytime, whereas lousy and dizzy during the dark hours.
 We feel sleepy during the night because of a hormone name “melatonin”, secreted in the night which regulates the sleep cycle of our body.
 Using mobiles phone, especially in the dark, can alter your sleeping patterns.
 The bluish light emitted from mobiles screens, allows our brain to think that its morning time.
 Thus, the brain inhibits the secretion of melatonin and keeps you awake till late at night.
 At this moment it’s harder to fall asleep and wake up on time, and end feeling dull and tired the whole day.